 conditions) or trend analysis.

-varieties of quasi-experimental research designs, and there is generally little loss of
+quasi-experimental research designs, and there is generally little loss of status or

 experiment, although you occasionally run into someone who is biased against

 matching instead of randomized testing is used.
 Example, someone studying

 the effects of a new police strategy in town would try to find a similar town somewhere in

 the same geographic region, perhaps in a 5-state area.
 That other town would have citizen demographics that are very similar to the experimental town.

 That other town is not technically a control group, but a comparison group, and this